Clinical trials in drug discovery

 Adherence to this framework will help clinical studies become a success.
 But it requires companies to have a thorough understanding of the standards themselves and to ensure compliance throughout study design and build.
 This is where software for clinical trials can help to speed up the process.

-COVID-19 and accelerated drug discovery
+COVID-19 and accelerated drug discovery using clinical study software

 When the COVID-19 pandemic hit, the pharmaceutical industry had to accelerate the usual process of drug discovery.
 Within weeks of vaccine development, multiple studies were underway to determine viability of new treatments.